 Townships may receipt money from various sources into this fund, which becomes part of the nonexpendable fund principle.
-72
+These financial sources become part of the endowment fund, along with any gifts, devises, or bequests for the maintenance, improvement, or beautification of the cemetery generally, or of a designated burial lot.
 The sources of money a township can add to the nonexpendable endowment include gifts, charges added to the price regularly charged for burial lots, contributions and individual gifts and agreements with the purchase of a burial lot.

-Townships can expend endowment earnings to maintain, improve and beautify specific burial lots and for general purpose maintenance, improvement and beautification of the cemeteries.
+Townships can expend endowment earnings to maintain, improve and beautify specific burial lots and for general-purpose maintenance, improvement and beautification of the cemeteries.